 So since the only thing we can truly do at home for smile lines is adopt a top-notch skincare routine rich in peptides, antioxidants, SPF, and retinol, we thought we'd round up six of the expert and editor-approved products to get the job done.

 For cleansing, this clay-infused pick was recommended to us by Mariwalla.
-While many of the clay-rich skincare products on the market can be harsh and dehydrating to the skin, this one features mineral and coconut-derived cleansers (plus aloe and sugar beet extract) to keep the skin's barrier in tip-top shape.
-Simultaneously, the Canadian glacier and Brazilian volcanic clays will help purify the complexion by nixing pore cloggers like dirt and makeup.
+While many of the clay-rich skincare products on the market can be harsh and dehydrating to the skin, this one features mineral and coconut-derived cleansers (plus aloe and sugar beet extract) meant to keep the skin's barrier in tip-top shape.
+Simultaneously, the Canadian glacier and Brazilian volcanic clays will help purify the complexion by nixing pore cloggers like dirt and makeup, according to the brand.

 A cult favorite among celebrities, experts, and Byrdie editors alike, this retinol serum from celebrity esthetician Shani Darden is one of the best formulas you can try if you're looking for a simple yet powerfully effective formula to smooth lines and wrinkles while evening and brightening the look of your skin.
 Plus, there's zero sting-factor.

-Another pick by Mariwalla, this super-advanced formula fights wrinkles with a powerful complex of proxylane, blueberry extract, and phytosphingosine to restore soft, supple, and line-free skin.
+Another pick by Mariwalla, this super-advanced formula fights wrinkles with a powerful complex of proxylane, blueberry extract, and phytosphingosine meant to restore soft, supple, and line-free skin.
 How?
-It helps combat inevitable fine lines and wrinkles caused by advanced glycation end-products (A.G.E.).
+It promises to help combat inevitable fine lines and wrinkles caused by advanced glycation end-products (A.G.E.).

 Phytosphingosine is a phospholipid, or a fat that’s naturally found in the outermost layer of the skin.
 It works to strengthen the skin barrier and keep irritants out, as well as improve the skin's ability to stay hydrated, firm, and intact.